en español

 Your body needs healthy foods to help you keep up with baby’s needs and to help in your recovery after childbirth.
 Use this information as a guide when planning your menu and grocery list each week.

-Exercise After Pregnancy
+Activity After Pregnancy

 Your body has just gone through a great deal of change.
 Don’t expect to get back to your “normal” weight or your favorite pair of jeans right away.
-However, daily moderate exercise will help you sleep better, feel better, get into your “regular” clothes faster, and cope with the new levels of stress in your life.
+However, daily moderate physical activity will help you sleep better, feel better, get into your “regular” clothes faster, and cope with the new levels of stress in your life.

 Emotional Reactions